National Ensigns of British North America and the Dominion of Canada

 1922-1957

-A red field bearing in the Canton the Union Jack and in the centre of the fly end the shield of Canada (divided horizontally in thirds, the top two areas divided vertically, 1- Red with three yellow lions; 2- yellow with a red rampant lion within a red double tressure flory counter-flory; 3- Dark blue with a yellow crowned lady harp; 4- Dark blue with three yellow Fleurs des lis, 2 & 1; 5- White with innumerable small dark blue points bearing in the centre three green maple leaves on a single stem.
+A red field bearing in the Canton the Union Jack and in the centre of the fly end the shield of Canada (divided horizontally in thirds, the top two areas divided vertically, 1- Red with three yellow lions; 2- yellow with a red rampant lion within a red double tressure flory counter-flory; 3- Dark blue with a yellow crowned lady harp; 4- Dark blue with three yellow Fleurs des lis, 2 and 1; 5- White with innumerable normal dark blue points bearing in the centre three green maple leaves on a single stem.

 At the end of the Great War when the College of Heralds was working on the current Canadian Coat of Arms, they wanted the maple leaves to be red, as they are at present.
 Sir Joseph Pope did everything in his power to stop it in favour of green leaves, on the assumption that vigorous leaves are green and dying (fall) leaves are red.
-The College of Heralds got their way by recommending to King George V that the leaves be "proper," natural coloured in heraldic language.
+The College of Heralds got their way by recommending to King George V that the leaves be "proper;" naturally-coloured in heraldic language.
 Since both red and green are "proper" hence the change in 1957 could be made without any need to revisit the Grant of Arms.

-Canadian ensigns displayed during the Flag Day and Open House at the XII Manitoba Dragoons/26th Field Regiment Museum in the Brandon Armoury, a small museum of about 800 square feet which mostly tries to show the artefacts and history of the military from South-western Manitoba.
+Canadian ensigns displayed during the Flag Day and Open House at the XII Manitoba Dragoons/26th Field Regiment Museum in the Brandon Armoury, a normal museum of about 800 square feet which mostly tries to show the artefacts and history of the military from South-western Manitoba.

 Made of a blend of nylon and wool fabric, manufacturer is SCYCO, and measures approximately 36"x72" with two grommets at either end of the cotton sleeve.
 The sleeve has a rope going through it, but has been cut off at both ends.
 The shield has been screen printed and then sewn onto the flag in an appliqué style and measures approximately 8"x11"